dashtaki/virta-charging-stations/README.md

 ### Error Handling
 In case of multiple API endpoint I can provide a global error handling.
 As you can see I just throw the error in case of error in fetching data from .json file.

+### Browse-ability and bookmark-ability
+User can see station detail from the main screen(`/`) or even you can directly use specific station id in address bar as param, for instance for station id **101** it should be like `/station/101`.